simonambridge/Oracle_to_Cassandra/README.md

 </pre>

-<h3>Query 2: Query all departments, optionally returning employees by department</h3>
+<h3>Query 2: Query All Departments And Employees by Department</h3>

 We have a table for employees stored by department - EMPLOYEE_ID is the clustering column.